 Parties defending non-English depositions in cases with significant dollars at stake will often employ their own interpreter, known as a “check” interpreter, to ensure that the deposition questions and answers posed to their client are being translated fairly.
 Such “check” interpreters, or party interpreters, are also used to assist attorneys during deposition-preparation sessions to prepare the deponent for their deposition.

-Problems, however, can arise when the check interpreter disagrees with the interpretations of the chief interpreter at the deposition.
+Problems, however, can arise when the check interpreter disagrees with the interpretations of the chief deposition translator.
 The presence of multiple deposition interpreters at a deposition can lead to confusion among the lawyers, the litigants, the deponent, and the court reporter, and can result in a confusing and imprecise record.
 Because there is no specific legal basis for using a check interpreter at a deposition and no clear rules governing how disputes between the interpreters should be resolved, courts have addressed disputes involving check interpreters with varying results.

 Some courts have rejected the use of check interpreters outright.
 For example, in Malpico v.
 Newman Machine Co., Inc., 107 F.Supp.2d 712 (2000), the parties attempted to depose the plaintiff with several interpreters who repeatedly disagreed about the interpretations, leading to a confusing record.
 Consequently, the plaintiff filed a motion asking the court to allow him to have an interpreter of his choice attend his deposition to aid him in understanding the proceedings at the deposition, submit objections through his counsel, and to otherwise protect his rights as a litigant.
 The plaintiff argued that his due process rights would be violated unless the court permitted the plaintiff’s interpreter to attend the deposition.